-It's FCW's gift to procrastinators: You have 10 extra days to finish up and submit your Fed 100 nominations.
+It's FCW's holiday gift to procrastinators: You now have 11 extra days to finish up and submit your Fed 100 nominations.

-The new deadline is Noon ET on Wednesday, Jan.
-3. And this one is non-negotiable -- by Wednesday evening, we will be shipping the nominations to our judges so they can get started on what always amounts to several hundred pages of reading.
+The new deadline (which was originally set for Christmas Eve) is 5 p.m.
+ET on Friday, Jan.
+4. And this one is non-negotiable -- by the morning Saturday, Jan.
+5, we will be shipping the nominations to our judges so they can get started on what always amounts to several hundred pages of reading.

-Remember, all nominations must be made online -- you can find all the details at FCW.com/2018fed100.
+Remember, all nominations must be made online -- you can find all the details at FCW.com/2019fed100.

 And here's one last recap of what it takes to make the Federal 100:

 - Anyone in the federal IT community is eligible.

 - The award is for individual accomplishments in 2018.

 - Federal 100 winners go above and beyond -- whatever their level or rank.
 A fancy job title is not required, and just doing one's job well is not enough.